 In 2008, I traveled to Davao, Philippines where I served at Mercy Maternity Clinic.
 Mercy Maternity Clinic gives free prenatal, antenatal and postnatal care to women living in poverty.
 I assisted with over 10 births during a 2 week period while serving at Mercy.
 My time in the Philippines was an amazing and life-changing experience helping mothers in need and it was here that I knew I was being called to pursue becoming a midwife.
 In 2011, I had an opportunity to apprentice with Mountainview Midwives and enjoyed gaining more experience in homebirth settings.
 I continued to attend several more homebirths as a student during 2012/2013 in Charlottesville.
 After my visit to Mercy Maternity Clinic, I knew I would return one day to complete part of my clinical training as a midwife in the Philippines-- I just loved the people and the culture.
 In 2014, I had the wonderful opportunity to intern at Shiphrah Birthing Home in Manila, Philippines as a student midwife.
 It was such a blessing to serve so many women who are in desperate need of quality midwifery care.
 I attended 40 births during my internship at Shiphrah.
-Altogether, I have attended over 100 births both as a doula and as a student midwife.
+Altogether, I have attended over 200 births- both in the capacity as a birth doula, a student midwife, and a primary midwife.
 In January 2015, I became a certified professional midwife (CPM) and graduated from National College of Midwifery.

 National College of Midwifery, 2010-2014